-Coorparoo State School uses the National Day of Action Against Bullying and Violence on the third Friday of March each year to highlight the importance of eliminating bullying issues within our school community.
+Coorparoo State School uses the National Day of Action Against Bullying and Violence each year to highlight the importance of eliminating bullying issues within our school community.

 Coorparoo State School uses behavioural data for decision-making.
 This data is entered into our database on a daily basis and can be recalled as summary reports at any time.
 This facility allows the school to track the effectiveness of its anti-bullying process, to make any necessary adjustments, and to identify specific bullying behaviours that may need to be revisited or revised in the instructional process.